 The challenging State academic standards.

-Through SD DOE’s annual data analysis, SD DOE will review the ACCESS 2.0 data to ensure that all students who have been identified as English learners are taking the annual ACCESS 2.0 assessment.
-For those districts that do not meet the requirement to test annually 100 percent of their ELs, they will be required to submit a plan as to how they will ensure that going forward, 100 percent of the district’s ELs will be tested on the annual ACCESS 2.0.
+Through SD DOE’s annual data analysis, SD DOE will review the SD-ELP data to ensure that all students who have been identified as English learners are taking the annual SD-ELP assessment.
+For those districts that do not meet the requirement to test annually 100 percent of their ELs, they will be required to submit a plan as to how they will ensure that going forward, 100 percent of the district’s ELs will be tested on the annual SD-ELP.
 Those districts will also be required to identify a coordinator for the annual assessment and for EL services.
 Based on the results of the data analysis, SD DOE will determine what type of professional development opportunities SD DOE can and will make available to districts.
 As an example of the outcomes of this analysis, in prior years, this analysis has indicated a need for additional trainings in the areas of Special Education identification for students who are ELs, and has resulted in additional difference versus disability trainings being offered across the state.
 Additionally, data analysis has shown that there are an increasing number of districts with low-incidence EL populations.
 To help ensure appropriate delivery of technical assistance and professional development for teachers and administrators in systems which may never have had EL students before, the state has developed a statewide Title III consortium that will bring districts together to receive support, resources, and training as they work to implement programs.

 SD DOE adopted the WIDA ELP Standards in 2008, which are aligned to South Dakota’s state content standards.
-SD DOE annually will monitor and analyze the progress of students towards meeting the ELP and content standards using the results of ACCESS 2.0 and the state content assessments.
+SD DOE annually will monitor and analyze the progress of students towards meeting the ELP and content standards using the results of SD-ELP and the state content assessments.

 In an effort to collaborate and utilize various resources, SD DOE’s Division of Learning and Instruction along with the Division of Educational Services and Support will develop ongoing plans to support districts that have significant deficiencies with students not meeting the ELP and content standards.
 Such supports that may be provided to help support EL students would include state-purchased online reading interventions, statewide training offered to schools with ELs, and Core Reading and other evidenced-based practices.